DevLUp-Inc/Website-Content/about.md

 - Headquarters - DevLUp HQ: https://discord.gg/QV8Pmznt55

 Additionally, we have servers for each of our larger branches!
 We recommend joining both HQ and your school specific server.
+A more complete list is available on our HQ server.

 - University of Florida - DevLUp UF: https://discord.gg/CHzUJ5xu5N